A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Open Ad Hoc Teamwork in Fully Observable Environments

 Equation~\eqref{Eq:Marginalisation}, highlights the importance of the \textit{agent model}, which is the third component of GPL.
 The agent model's role is to estimate teammates' joint action likelihood $\pi^{-i}(a^{-i}_{t}|s_{t},\theta^{-i}_{t})$.
-Estimating the likelihood gives the learner predictions regarding which actions will be selected by the teammates, which enables the learner to use its joint action value model to compute $\bar{Q}_{\pi^{i}}(s_{t},a_{t}^{i})$.
-Note that the learner's prediction regarding teammates' actions are based on the environment state and the teammates' inferred types.
-The use of state and inferred teammate types for action prediction follows from OSBG's formulation of teammate's decision making process as outlined in Section~\ref{def:OSBGDef}.
+Estimating the likelihood gives the learner predictions regarding which actions will be selected by the teammates, which enables the learner to use its joint action value model to compute $\bar{Q}_{\pi^{i}}(H_{t},a_{t}^{i})$.
+Note that the learner's prediction regarding teammates' actions is based on the environment state and the teammates' inferred types.
+The use of state and inferred teammate types for action prediction follows from OSBG's formulation of teammate's decision-making process as outlined in Section~\ref{def:OSBGDef}.
 Definition~\ref{sec:GPLAgentModelling} further details a model which predicts teammates' actions based on the state and inferred teammates' types.

 In the following subsections, we will describe the models implemented for each of the aforementioned components.
 We start by describing the type inference model in Section~\ref{sec:TypeInference}, followed by a description of the joint action value model in Section~\ref{sec:JointActionValModelling}, and of the agent model in Section~\ref{sec:GPLAgentModelling}.
 We then explain how the output of these models are combined for action selection in Section~\ref{sec:GPLActionSelection}.
 Section~\ref{sec:GPLLearningObjective} concludes our method description by outlining the learning objective for training the defined models based on the learner's experience interacting with teammates.
+Additionally, we present in Algorithm \ref{alg:SimplifiedGPL} a simplified pseudocode of GPL.
+A more detailed pseudocode can be found in Appendix~\ref{sec:GPLPseudocode}.